Cathedral Basilica of Zacatecas: The main facade

 Elegant and decorated as a show of lace carved in stone.
 It consists of three bodies.
 The first three columns of Corinthian capital, with the stem highly ornamented with angels and plant motifs, mainly vines between each column are located in niches with pedestals that houses the stone carvings of the apostles St. James, St. Peter, St. Paul and St. Andrew.
-The entrance arch so mixtilineal, is also decorated with reliefs of diamonds, angels and floral motifs.
+The entrance arch is mixtilineal, is also decorated with reliefs of diamonds, angels and floral motifs.

 The second-level houses the window of the choir, of Worth, mixtilineal finishing with moldings and framed by a ring excessively decorated with plant motifs, anthropomorphic and in high relief type key cup and in the corners of it, the four doctors of the Latin Church with their respective attributes, (St. Gregory the Great, St. Jerome, St. Augustine of Hippo and St. Ambrose of Milan, the first two in the top corners and the last two in the bottom corners).
-Three columns decorated with plants and vines guarding the window of the choir.
-Similarly in the second body between each column a niche with a pedestal, four in total, with sculptures of saints.
+Three columns decorated with plants and vines guard the window of the choir.
+Similarly in the second body between each column is a niche with a pedestal, four in total, with sculptures of saints.

 The third, smaller body has five niches flanked by Baroque pilasters, decorated by floral motifs, and holding five sculptures: Four apostles and the central niche is chaired by the sculpture of Jesus Christ.

-The pediment of the façade, presents a picture of the glory to the Eternal Father, it could say the whole scene presides developed in the facade.
+The pediment of the façade presents a picture of the glory of the Eternal Father, who, one could say, presides over the whole scene.

-It is said that the color tones in the quarry of the facade gives change as sunlight during the day.
-So the best time to observe is between 14.30 and 18.00 hours.
+It is said that the color of façade's stones changes with the sunlight throughout the day, so the best time to observe is between 14.30 and 18.00 hours.